xremap/xremap/README.md

 end
 ```

-While xkremap's configuration is written in Ruby, you can run xkremap without Ruby installation
+While xremap's configuration is written in Ruby, you can run xremap without Ruby installation
 because it embeds mruby to evaluate configuration.

 ## Installation